haider-toha/Self-Engineering-Agent-Framework/README.md

 - **Responsive Design**: Works on desktop and mobile
 - **WebSocket Updates**: Live progress without page refresh

-## 🚧 Limitations & Future Enhancements
+## Limitations & Future Enhancements

 ### Current Limitations

-- Tools are Python-only (no multi-language support yet)
+- Tools are Python-only
-- Network access disabled in sandbox (can't make API calls)
+- Network access is disabled in the sandbox
 - No tool versioning or rollback
 - Single-threaded request processing